renartlabsicp/ICLand/README.md

 - Has an actor that handles 2 HashMap databases, one for the guild and one for the users.
 Both databases have methods to create, update, find, and findAll records.
 - In the future, these canisters will verify if NFT project admins own the required NFTs to integrate ICLand to their servers

-**- Frontend Canister** - Written in Nextjs with Typescript - UI that allow:
+**- Frontend Canister**

+- Written in Nextjs with Typescript
+- UI that allows:
   - users to connect their wallets and Discord accounts to ICLand
   - project leaders to connect their wallets and Discord accounts to ICLand.

 ## Challenges we ran into